How to Conduct Customer Experience Analytics [+ Best Tools]

 If simplified, you will know how many customers are staying with you from month to month.
 This is an essential metric to keep an eye on because your product remains profitable and valuable as long as customers continue paying for it.

-How to conduct a customer experience analysis in 5 steps?
+How to conduct a customer experience analysis?

 We just discussed how to calculate the five most important metrics for CX analytics, but in all cases, we must extract the data from different sources and then interpret it.